rainyvalley/PrintMQTTify/README.md

 ---

 ## License

-This project is licensed under the Creative Commons Zero v1.0
+This project is licensed under the Creative Commons Zero v1.0 Universal (CC0 1.0) License.
+See the [LICENSE](https://github.com/Aesgarth/PrintMQTTify/blob/main/LICENSE) file for more details.